padiketeku/EarthObservation101-Practicals/Activity-15- Classification of Surface Types-underDevelopment.md

 At the end of this activity, you should be able to: <br>

-- collect point features
+- understand the land cover classification systems
-- perform k-means clustering (unsupervised classification)
+- manually sample and label pixels
 - perform CART classification (supervised technique)
 - perform Random Forest classification (supervised technique)
 - qualitatively assess a classified image (via image visualisation)
-- export imagery (the classified iimagery) to google drive
+- export classified iimagery to Google drive